AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-26-nio-on-the-client.md

 We create a URL pointing to our server
-(running on the IPv6 "localhost address"), we create a URLRequest targetting that URL, and then we tell the WebView to load the
+(running on the IPv6 "localhost address"), we create a URLRequest targetting that URL, and then we tell the WebView to execute the URLRequest.<br>
-URL.<br>
 Go ahead!
 Build and run the project.
 The app will start up and the "Hello World" sent by our server will show up: